 Traveling with Your Credit Card

-Most people know that traveling with a card is a good idea.
+Most people know that traveling with a credit card is a good idea.
 Not only do you rack up rewards points, but you also get some perks that you wouldn’t otherwise get when you pay with cash.
-Take these perks into consideration before paying with cash:
+Some of the perks include:

 - Free auto insurance.
 Did you know that when you pay with your credit card, you will likely get the rental agency’s extended coverage for free?
 If you pay for it, you are paying for something you already get for free.

 - Free travel insurance.
 Many cards offer free travel insurance.
-This covers you in case your luggage is lost, and possibly other misadventures.
+It covers you in case your luggage is lost and possibly other misadventures.

 - Free hotels.
 Certain cards offer perks where if you have an overnight layover, they will cover the cost of your hotel.

 - Free Travel Planning.
-Most cards offer a concierge service that is almost never used.
+Most cards offer a concierge service that people rarely use.
 If you have a trip coming up but no time to plan it, just call and have your card company arrange the details.

 - Free Airline Ticket.
 Many cards that are offered by major airlines offer a companion ticket.
 Once per year you pay for your ticket (at full price) and a companion can fly for free (just pay taxes).

 - Free checked bag.
-If you used your airline card to purchase your tickets, you may be entitled to a free checked bag.
+If you used your airline card to purchase your tickets, you might be entitled to a free checked bag.

 - Free Airport Lounge.
-Certain airline cards will allow you access to these exclusive lounges in the airports.
+Some airline cards will allow you access to these exclusive lounges in the airports.

 - Free extended warranty.
 Traveling or not, many cards will give you a free extended warranty on big purchases.
-This means if the item is lost, stolen, or broken you can get it replaced for free (even if the manufacturer’s warranty has expired).
-This goes for cell phones, so don’t waste your money on those insurance plans.
+If the item is lost, stolen, or broken you can get it replaced for free (even if the manufacturer’s warranty has expired).

 - Free fraud protection.
 The biggest perk of any credit card is that you aren’t liable for fraudulent purchases.
-Most will be wiped from your card the instant you call in, and removed permanently if the investigation determines that you aren’t liable.
+Most will be wiped from your card the instant you call in.
+They are removed permanently if the investigation determines that you aren’t responsible.

 Wrapping it Up

 Credit cards are wrought with myths.
 For some reason many people are still suspicious about how they work and if they are actually going to help them.
-Those who embrace the card, and are responsible with their spending, can get a number of free rewards and perks.
+Those who embrace the card, and are responsible for their spending, can get some free rewards and perks.
 As usual, check with your card to see which perks are offered.

 How do you use your credit card?
 Have you taken advantage of all that it has to offer?